Basic Binary IPC

 This section outlines how to create a communication channel between two processes running on the same physical machine.
 Local stream sockets are defined by a filesystem pathname to a server.
 Unlike IPv4, the Local namespace does not have the ability to determine if two stream sockets refer to the same stream.

-creates a server that is capable of
+The function MAKE-LOCAL-SERVER creates a server that is capable of

 accepting incoming connections on the local namespace.